UBS: Tax evasion

-In December 2021, UBS was criminally convicted by an appeals court in France for “illegal banking activities”, money laundering and “aggravated tax fraud” and fined €1.8 billion.
+In December 2021, UBS was criminally convicted by an appeals court in France for "illegal banking activities", money laundering and "aggravated tax fraud" and fined €1.8 billion.
 UBS has said it is appealing that decision.

 Corporate social responsibility

 In January 2010, UBS issued a new code of conduct and business ethics which all employees were encouraged to sign.
 The code addressed issues such as financial crime, competition, confidentiality, as well as human rights and environmental issues.
 The eight-page code also lays out potential sanctions against employees who violate it, including warnings, demotions, or dismissal.
 According to Kaspar Villiger, former chairman of the board, and Oswald J. Grübel, former Group CEO, the code is "an integral part of changing the way UBS conducts business".

 In 2011, UBS expanded its global compliance database to include information on environmental and social issues provided by RepRisk, a global research firm specialized in environmental, social and corporate governance (e.g., ESG) risk analytics and metrics.
 This was done in an effort to mitigate environmental and social risks that could impact the bank's reputation or financial performance and to simultaneously help globally standardize and systematically implement the firm's due diligence processes.
 RepRisk data is used in the on-boarding process to screen potential new clients and sourcing partners, alongside periodic client reviews and, also, to evaluate the risks related to transactions in investment banking and institutional lending.

-In 2018, UBS held 0.72% of shares in HikVision (surveillance cameras), a subsidiary of the Chinese military conglomerate CETC, sanctioned by the US Department of Commerce for participating to mass surveillance in the predominantly Muslim populated Chinese autonomous region of Xinjiang.
+In 2018, UBS held 0.72% of shares in HikVision (surveillance cameras), a subsidiary of the Chinese military conglomerate CETC.